Haleh-Alimohamadi/Haleh-Alimohamadi.github.io/_inpreps/2013-osteoarthritis.md

 ---
-title: "Modeling and comparing pressure and temperaturecontours of synovial fluid in healthy knee and Osteoarthritis Knee join"
+title: "Modeling and comparing pressure and temperature contours of synovial fluid in healthy knee and osteoarthritis knee joint"

 authors: 'P. Sarmadi, <b>H. Alimohamadi</b>, and M. Raisee'